 Spearman’s rank correlation coefficientBMJ 2014; 349 doi: https://doi.org/10.1136/bmj.g7327 (Published 28 November 2014) Cite this as: BMJ 2014;349:g7327

-- Philip Sedgwick, reader in medical statistics and medical education1
+- Philip Sedgwick, reader in medical statistics and medical education

-The researchers reported that although overall national rates of suicide did not fall significantly, the incidence decreased in older men and women and increased in younger adults.
-Rates of antibiotic prescribing increased across all age groups in both men and women.
-The association between trends in suicide rates and antidepressant prescribing were measured by Spearman’s rank correlation coefficient.
-There was an inverse correlation between trends in antidepressant prescribing and suicide; with the largest declines in suicide in the age groups with the greatest increase in exposure to antidepressants.
-The association was significant in women (rs=−0.74; P<0.05) but not in men (rs=−0.62; P<0.10).
+The researchers reported that from 1986 to 90 to 1996-2000, suicide rates decreased in older men and older women, and increased in younger men and younger women.
+From 1991 to 2000, rates of antidepressant prescribing increased across all age groups in both men and women.
+The changes in suicide rates were plotted against those in antidepressant prescribing across age groups, with men and women investigated separately (fig 1).
+Spearman’s rank correlation coefficient was used to measure the association between changes in suicide rates and antidepressant prescribing.
+For men and women, there was a negative correlation, with the largest declines in suicide in the age groups associated with the greatest increases in antidepressant prescribing.
+The association was significant in women (rs=−0.74; P=0.04) but not in men (rs=−0.62; P=0.10).